 I received a review copy of “The Earthquake Machine” from the author, Mary Pauline Lowry.
 I’ve included two different cover images.
-The one on the right is the original cover, and the one on the left is the new cover.
 Personally, I like the old cover better, but I understand why it wouldn’t necessarily appeal to the book’s targeted demographic.

 “The Earthquake Machine” is the coming-of-age story of a fourteen-year-old girl.
 Rhonda’s family life seems perfect on the surface, but her mother has mental health issues which her pharmacist father tries to solve by force-feeding her psych meds that kill her personality.
 The only person she feels like she can really talk to is Jesus, the Mexican gardener.
 Rhonda’s world is shattered when her mother commits suicide and Jesus is deported by the INS.
 Rhonda goes on a camping trip with her friends to try to take her mind off of everything and ends up getting molested by one of the guides.
 She runs away to Mexico and begins an intrepid journey of self-discovery as she begins to examine her faith, her sexuality, and her future.
 She struggles to accept her changing body and to find her place in the world.